 Mitered borders make it possible to create a kaleidoscope look where they meet at corners of a quilt, a technique that's often used when working with border prints.
 Take a look at 'Hunter's Star Quilt Pattern' for an example.
 To create something similar, cut each border intersection so that it meets at an identical part of a print when seams are sewn.

-The technique is easier for square quilts since all borders are the same length and naturally end at the same area of a fabric.
+The technique is easier for square quilts since all borders are the same length and naturally end in the same area of fabric.
 But borders for rectangular quilts create the same effect.

 The same method works perfectly to match up stripes where the miters meet.